Skip to Main Content

 Companies can no longer rely on single individuals at the top to handle the complexity and uncertainty of the global environment.
 Instead, they need “leadership ensembles”— teams that can capitalize on diversity, stay current with developments in different parts of the world while anticipating future trends and their implications, and make smart decisions without sacrificing speed.

-This article explores how leadership is evolving, particularly at companies that derive a significant chunk of their revenue from global operations.
+The article, which was published in the Winter 2014 issue of Leader to Leader, explores how leadership is evolving, particularly at companies that derive a significant chunk of their revenue from global operations.

 Researchers at the Accenture Institute for High Performance interviewed 50 C-level executives and studied a total of 39 companies on five continents to learn how leadership was evolving.
 In most of the companies studied, multiple “top teams” exist to perform a variety of functions.